ZhanYangen/LETSmix/README.md

 # Usage

 Here we provide codes for the implementation of LETSmix on the PDAC-A dataset as an example.
-Descriptions for code files are as follows:

-- main.py: This file contains codes for training the LETSmix model.
-Users may change the hyperparametes in the class named "Args", located at the beginning of the codes.
-Importantly, the hyperparameter "datadir" should be adjusted to the file path of datasets after downloading the PDAC dataset from the provided link.
-- data.py: This file contains codes for preprocessing the downloaded datasets, including produres of the top marker gene selection, pseudo-spots generation, construction of the LETS filter, and the dataloader preparation.
-- model.py: This file contains codes for constructing and training the LETSmix network.

-After adjusting hyperparameters in the main.py, simplely run this file to train the LETSmix model.
-Results will be saved at the user-defined hyperparameter "logdir".

 # Packages version
 torch (gpu verion): 1.12.0